adnanhaq30/blog/_posts/2022-03-01-CORS-Misconfigrations.md

 💡  Allowed origins: *
 ```

-The Server Response Must Look like this, Which should include the following headers:
+The Server Response Must include the following headers in order to instruct web browser to allow/disallow the specific origin from accessing cross origin resources:

 ```
 💡 Access-Control-Allow-Origin